Harshith-Jvs/Evolution-Simulator/README.md

 - **Neural Network Logic:**
   Implements a simple feedforward network with sigmoid activation to make decisions dynamically.

----

 ## 🧬 Biological Analogy
 This simulation is not a literal model of real evolution but a **computational mirror** of its principles.
 While real organisms inherit **DNA blueprints**, here the digital creatures inherit **neural weights** — representing a compressed model of inherited learning.
 It offers a glimpse into how **evolutionary pressure can give rise to adaptive decision-making**, much like how primitive nervous systems evolved in early life.

-> **A neuroevolutionary simulation modeling the emergence of adaptive decision-making in early life analogs.**
+> **A Neuroevolutionary simulation modeling the emergence of adaptive decision-making in early life analogs.**

----

 ## Project Structure
----

 - `Simulation.java` — main program, runs the simulation loop.
 - `SurvivalEngine.java` — contains survival phase, reproduction phase, mutation logic, and population management.
 - `NeuralNetwork.java` — defines the neural network brain for creatures, with random weights and biases.